 See our guide to the top scholarships for veterans.

-No doubt you still have questions about how military service and online master’s programs work together.
-Keep reading to get answers to the FAQs when it comes to graduate school for military vets.
+You may still have questions about how military service and online master’s programs work together.
+Keep reading to get answers to the most-asked questions when it comes to graduate school for military vets.

 A: Yes, you can.
 One of the best ways to get military service credit is to have the Joint Services Transcript (JST) send a copy of your military training and experience to your school.
 Each school has access to the American Council on Education conversion of military training and experiences to upper- and lower-level credits.
 While these mainly apply at the undergraduate level, some will transfer to a master’s degree.